Adaptive Discretization against an Adversary: Lipschitz bandits, Dynamic Pricing, and Auction Tuning: Introduction

 In other work on mitigating Lipschitzness, \citet{Bubeck-alt11} recover the optimal worst-case bound with unknown Lipschitz constant. \citet{Munos-nips11,Valko-icml13,Grill-nips15} consider adaptive discretization in the ``pure exploration'' version, and allow for a parameterized class of metrics with unknown parameter. \citet{SmoothedRegret-colt19} posit a weaker, ``smoothed'' benchmark and recover adaptive discretization-like regret bounds without any Lipschitz assumptions.

-All work discussed above assumes stochastic rewards.
-Adaptive discretization is extended to expected rewards with bounded change over time \citep{contextualMAB-colt11}, and to a version with ergodicity and mixing assumptions \citep{Azar-icml14}.
-For Lipschitz bandits with adversarial rewards, the uniform discretization approach easily extends \citep{Bobby-nips04}, and \emph{nothing else is known}. \footnote{We note that \citet{Munos-ecml10} achieve $O(\sqrt{T})$ regret for the full-feedback version.}
+Contrary to our paper, all work discussed above assumes \emph{stochastic} rewards.
+Adaptive discretization has been extended to expected rewards with bounded change over time \citep{contextualMAB-colt11}, and to a version with ergodicity and mixing assumptions \citep{Azar-icml14}.
+For Lipschitz bandits with adversarial rewards --- which are the central focus of the present paper --- the uniform discretization approach easily extends \citep{Bobby-nips04}, and \emph{nothing else is known} prior to our work. \footnote{We note that \citet{Munos-ecml10} achieve $O(\sqrt{T})$ regret for the full-feedback version.}

-Dynamic pricing has a long history in operations research \citep[survey:][]{Boer-survey15}.
-The regret-minimizing version was optimally solved in the worst case in \citep{KleinbergL03}, via uniform discretization and an intricate lower bound.
-Extensions to limited supply were studied in \citep{BZ09,BesbesZeevi-OR11,DynPricing-ec12,Wang-OR14,BwK-focs13}.
-Departing from the stochastic version, \cite{BesbesZeevi-OR11,Keskin-Zeevi-MathOR17} allow bounded change over time. \cite{Cohenetal,Lobeletal,intrinsicvol18,LiuetalSODA21,STOC21} \cpedit{study the contextual version of the problem, where the value for an item is linearly dependent on a publicly observed context, and a common ground-truth value-vector which is the same for all the agents}.

-\emph{Learning to bid} in adversarial repeated auctions is related as an online learning problem with a ``continuous'' action set.
-However, prior work on regret-minimizing formulations of learning-to-bid is incomparable with ours, as it assumes more-than-bandit feedback.
-Specifically,~\cite{Weed-colt16} posit full feedback whenever the algorithm wins the second-price auction, while~\cite{Chara-EC18} do so for the generalized second price auction. \cite{Hanetal} {assume} full feedback in a learning setting for first-price auctions, which essentially obviates the need for adaptive discretization.
-Instead, in our model the algorithm only observes whether a purchase happened.

-{\citet{AlgoChaining-colt17} obtain improved regret rates for some other adversarial continuum-armed bandit problems.
-Their results\cpedit{, which use different techniques than ours,} require more-than-bandit feedback of a specific shape; this holds \eg for learning reserve prices in contextual second-price auctions, but not for dynamic pricing.}
+\citet{AlgoChaining-colt17} obtain improved regret rates for some other adversarial continuum-armed bandit problems.
+Their results, which use different techniques than ours, require more-than-bandit feedback of a specific shape; this holds \eg for learning reserve prices in contextual second-price auctions, but not for dynamic pricing.

+Algorithms for continuum-armed and Lipschitz bandits tend to have intensive computational and storage requirements, even for adaptive discretization.
+Several recent papers \citep{feng2022lipschitz,zhulipschitz,SmoothedRegret-nips20,zhu2022contextual} tackle this challenge from various angles.

 While Lipschitz bandits only capture ``local'' similarity between arms, other structural models such as convex bandits \citep[\eg][]{FlaxmanKM-soda05,AgarwalFHKR-nips11,bubeck2017kernel} and linear bandits \citep[\eg][]{DaniHK-colt08,AbernethyHR-colt08,Csaba-nips11} allow for \emph{long-range inferences}: by observing some arms, an algorithm learns something about other arms that are far away.
 This is why $\tildeO(\sqrt{T})$ regret rates are achievable in adversarial versions of these problems, via different techniques.